unvt/ask/README.md

 # ask
-Ask anything in any language
+Ask anything in any language on [issues](https://github.com/unvt/ask/issues).